linorobot/ros_dwm1000/README.md

 #####frame_id(default: 'uwb_tag')
 Tag's frame_id when transform's published from map to tag.

-#####req_anchor(default: 2)
+#####req_anchor(default: 3)
 The mininum number of anchors the system must find before performing trilateration between anchors.
 Increase this if you want to improve the accuracy.
+This can be tweaked down to a minimum of 2 anchors.
 Each tag can only support up to 4 anchors now.

 #####min_range(default: 0.5)
 The minimum probable distance from an anchor to a tag to prevent false reading.
 For example, if your anchor is hanging 1 m away from